FedeDP/Clight/README.md

 [Clightd](https://github.com/FedeDP/Clight/tree/master/clightd) is the bus interface that is needed to change screen brightness and to capture webcame frames.

 For more details, check each module README.

+This software is distributed with a GPL license, see [COPYING](https://github.com/FedeDP/Clight/blob/master/COPYING) file for more informations.